p0nce/life-idioms/articles/Attention Time Money (ATM).md

 ## On getting rich / On getting ATM

-An advice on getting rich given by Robert T. Kiyosaki is to acquire assets and not acquire debt: a tautology.
+An advice on getting rich given by Robert T. Kiyosaki is to acquire assets and not acquire debt: a tautology that still deserved a book.

-A translated advice on getting successful software (positive ATM), is to acquire software assets and not acquire software debt.
+A translated advice on getting successful software (positive ATM), is to **acquire software assets and not acquire software debt.**

+## ATM as goal

+This define a criterion for ruling out methods.
+Given alternative A and B, **the alternative that maximize ATM is to be preferred in a sytematic way.**

 ## ATM over time